 The More The Merrier has one of the sexiest kissing scenes in movie history.
 Here, let me show you:

 Arthur hated the exploitation, ruthlessness and inherent cruelty of showbiz.
 She did not attend film premiers or parties in Hollywood.
 She seldom granted interviews.
 She gained the moniker “The American Greta Garbo“.
 And, because of her nerves, every role in every film was an emotional roller-coaster for her.

 In 1944, at the height of her fame, Arthur walked away from her contract with Columbia Pictures.
 When her release was finalized, she ran through the backlot screaming: “I’m free!
 I’m free!”

 But, Arthur didn’t really retire.
-She worked occasionally, most importantly in the not to be ignored A Foreign Affair (1948) for Billy Wilder, where she plays a prim Iowa congresswoman and rival of Marlene Dietrich, and as a homesteader’s wife in the greatest western of all-time Shane (1953) for George Stevens, which turned out to be the biggest box-office hit of her career and her only color film.
+She worked occasionally, most importantly in the not to be ignored A Foreign Affair (1948) for Billy Wilder, where she plays a prim Iowa congresswoman and rival of Marlene Dietrich, and as a homesteader’s wife in the greatest western of all-time George Steven’s Shane (1953), which turned out to be the biggest box-office hit of her career and her only color film.